-Chicken ginger is a typical Indian Curry, that is staple in many Indian home specially in the northern India.
+Chicken ginger is a typical Indian curry, that is a staple in many Indian homes, especially in northern India.
 This chicken is a true delight if you love ginger.
 The zesty strong flavor of ginger overpowers all other spices in this curry.
-And why I love it?
+And why do I love it?
 It is super easy to make.
-My hubby is a big of ginger tea, ginger lemonade or in fact ginger anything.
+My hubby is a big ginger tea, ginger lemonade, or in fact ginger anything.

-Chicken ginger is name given to any chicken that has overpowering ginger taste.
+Chicken ginger handi is the name given to a chicken curry that has an overpowering ginger taste.
 There are countless versions of chicken ginger curry.
-The most popular onces are the one with coconut milk, the Chinese, the Vietnamese, the Thai and the Punjabi one, that I’m sharing here.
+The most popular ones are the ones with coconut milk, the Chinese, the Vietnamese, the Thai, and the Punjabi one, that I'm sharing here.

-Did you know this chicken is also very famous in Pakistan which shares some part of Punjab on the their side of border.
-Like many common dishes between two countries this curry is enjoyed on both sides of border.
+Did you know this chicken is also very famous in Pakistan which shares some part of Punjab on their side of the border?
+Like many common dishes between two countries, this curry is enjoyed on both sides of the border.

-I’m familiar with restaurant style ginger chicken version that I enjoyed in local restaurants of Punjab.
-I’m posting the recipe of same.
+I'm familiar with the restaurant-style ginger chicken version that I enjoyed in local restaurants in Punjab.
+I'm posting the recipe for the same.
 Their gravy is thickened; mine is thin.
-Of course, you can dry the excess water by cooking a little longer to make dry version of chicken ginger.
+Of course, you can dry the excess water by cooking a little longer to make a dry version of chicken ginger.

 What it tastes like?

-As the name denotes, the chicken has strong flavor of ginger which simply boost the taste of curry experience to next level.
+As the name denotes, the chicken has a strong flavor of ginger which simply boosts the taste of curry experience to the next level.
 You can add less or more ginger to taste.

-This curry tastes zesty, strongly aromatic, and has moderately spicy flavor.
-You can also make it in handi, then it’ll be called ginger chicken handi.
-I recommeed a wok for making this curry, which is my favourite cooking vessel since it allows a huge space for searing.
-(In step by step, I’ve used fry pan for visually clear and appealing shots.)
+This curry tastes zesty, is strongly aromatic, and has a moderately spicy flavor.
+You can also make it in a handi, then it'll be called ginger chicken handi.
+I recommend a wok for making this curry, which is my favorite cooking vessel since it allows a huge space for searing.
+(In step by step, I've used fry pan for visually clear and appealing shots.)

-The process of searing food on high heat is a South Asian technique and is called ‘bhunna’ in which you cook something on high heat with constant stirring until you see oil clearly separating on sides of pan.
-AND this is so essential to make an Indian curry delicious and finger licking good.
+The process of searing food on high heat is a South Asian technique and is called 'bhunna' in which you cook something on high heat with constant stirring until you see oil clearly separating on sides of the pan.
+AND this is so essential to make an Indian curry delicious and finger-licking good.

-This is very simple and east curry.
+This is a very simple and east curry.
 I used boneless chicken to make it, but chicken with bone-in can also be used.
-In fact, I recommend you chicken with bone-in because it tastes a lot better with juices from bones.
+In fact, I recommend the chicken with bone-in because it tastes a lot better with juices from bones.

 There are two crucial steps to be when making this Indian chicken ginger curry.

-- Make sure your onion are soft before you proceed to add spices.
+- Make sure your onions are soft before you proceed to add spices.

 - And your tomato water has dried and you see some oil on sides of pan before you add chicken.

-- Mix chicken cubes, ginger paste, Kashmiri chilli powder and salt in bowl.
+- Mix chicken cubes, ginger paste, Kashmiri chili powder, and salt in a bowl.
 Marinate for 15 minutes.
-We are using Kashmiri chili powder for rich red color.
-You can substitute with paprika and adjust red chilli powder in the recipe to taste.
-(Kashmiri chilli are red chilli that are moderately spicy and have rich red color.
+We are using Kashmiri chili powder for a rich red color.
+You can substitute with paprika and adjust red chili powder in the recipe to taste.
+(Kashmiri chili is red chili that is moderately spicy and has a rich red color.
 Check more here.)

-- I’ve used roasted and grounded cumin and coriander in this recipe.
+- I've used roasted and grounded cumin and coriander in this recipe.
 I know no one has time to do it every time for each recipe.
-So, simply take 2 tablespoon cumin and 2 tablespoon coriander in a pan and roast on medium heat until fragrant.
+So, simply take 2 tablespoons cumin and 2 tablespoon coriander in a pan and roast on medium heat until fragrant.
 Let it cool and then grind it finely.
 Store in an airtight jar.
-This powder tastes good in all curries, chutneys and chats.
-I promise, it’ll be all used up in few days.
+This powder tastes good in all curries, chutneys, and chats.
+I promise it'll be all used up in a few days.
 Roasting and grounding these spices enhances the flavor which means so much taste boost.

-- After 15 minutes of marination, fry chicken in 2 tablespoon of oil for 5 minutes on high heat until it changes its color and water dries.
+- After 15 minutes of marination, fry chicken in 2 tablespoons of oil for 5 minutes on high heat until it changes color and water dries.

 - Besides add 1 tablespoon water if needed when frying onions, this water allows you to cook onions for longer duration without turning golden.
 We want soft transparent onions that are not golden.

-- Have a look at the spices: Green chilli paste, roasted and grounded cumin and coriander powder, turmeric, red chilli, black pepper and salt.
+- Have a look at the spices: Green chili paste, roasted and grounded cumin and coriander powder, turmeric, red chili, black pepper, and salt.

-- Now add tomato puree.
+- Now add tomato puree and mix well.
 (To make tomato puree from fresh tomato, just blend 3 tomatoes in a jug blender with as little water as possible.)
-Mix well and cook for 7 minutes on high to medium heat.
-First the tomato water will dry then you will see a layer of oil separating on sides of wok.
+Cook for 7 minutes on high to medium heat.
+First, the tomato water will dry then you will see a layer of oil separating on sides of the wok.
 (Bhunofy)